santitorres2512/santitorres2512/README.md

 - 🤔 I’m looking for help with ...
 CSS
 - 💬 Ask me about ...
 API requests
 - 📫 How to reach me: ... https://www.linkedin.com/in/santiago-torres-gallo-13b808186/
 - ⚡ Fun fact: ...
-My second biggest passion is sound engineering and guitar playing
+My second biggest passion is sound engineering and guitar playing!